SRenjal/JavasciptCoding-Qs-Ans/README.md

 - Finally, we return the `reversed` string, which now contains the original string in reverse order.
 </details>

-######
-<details><summary><b>Answer</b></summary>
-You can create a function in JavaScript to check whether two strings are anagrams of each other.
+###### a function in JavaScript to check whether two strings are anagrams of each other.
 An anagram is formed by rearranging the letters of one word or phrase to produce a new word or phrase using all the original letters exactly once.
 Here's how you can implement it:

+<details><summary><b>Answer</b></summary>

 ```javascript
 function areAnagrams(str1, str2) {